Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.1.md

   There is a range of database initializers you can use in different stages of the development process.
 For a production database, Migrations allow you change your database structure without loss of data.
-description: >-
-  There is a range of database initializers you can use in different stages of the development process.
-For a production database, Migrations allow you change your database structure without loss of data.
 ---

 Using Code First with Entity Framework, EF will create a database for you based on your domain models.
 But how do you control when and how the database will be created, and how the structure is updated?